qgis2web/qgis2web/README.md

 * Download and unzip to your QGIS plugins directory

 ##Current limitations
-+ all bvector layers encoded to JSON in OL3
++ all vector layers encoded to JSON in OL3
 + per-layer popup behaviour only supported in OL3
 + clustering only supported in Leaflet